Research Projects

 Adolescent Brain Cognitive Development Study

 The ABCD study is the largest long-term study of brain development and child health in the United States.
 The ABCD Research Consortium consists of a Coordinating Center, a Data Informatics and Analysis Center, and 21 research sites across the country, which have recruited and are following nearly 12,000 children ages 9-10 into early adulthood.
 At our research site located at Yale University, we have recruited and are following over 630 youth.
-More information about the study can be found here: https://abcdstudy.org/.
+More information about the study and data access can be found here: https://abcdstudy.org/.

 How does psychopathology influence how we perceive our world?